In tornado-ravaged Selma, prayers of thanks

 Stockman said the teachers tried to reassure the children as the tornado roared above.

 “I was praying and I kept telling them, ‘It’s OK.
 I got you.
 You’re OK.
-I love y’all,’ ” Shana Lathan told her class as they crowed inside the bathroom.
+I love y’all,’ ” Shana Lathan told her class as they huddled inside the bathroom.

 When it was over, Stockman said they opened the bathroom door to see the sky above them and parts of the building gone.
 A room that held the preschoolers moments earlier was filled with rubble.